veronin1/dsa/data structures/c/vector/README.md

 The vector is managed through the following methods in this order:

+- `Vector createVector()`: Creates and returns a new, empty vector.
 - `void printVector(const Vector *v)`: Print the entire vector.
 - `int isEmpty(const Vector *v)`: Returns `1` if the list is empty, otherwise `0`.
 - `int size(const Vector *v)`: Return number of elements in the vector.